-He took a strong stand against the Second Word of Grace teaching and took a lead for the Finished Work of Calvary.
-He conducted a meeting in Los Angeles which was especially blessed by God and where the finished work teaching was firmly established.
+He took a strong stand against the Second Work of Grace teaching and took the lead for the Finished Work of Calvary.
+He conducted a meeting in Los Angeles which was especially blessed by God and where the Finished Work teaching was firmly established.
 He died in 1912.